hmrc/file-upload-frontend/docs/file-upload-process.md

 ## FILE UPLOAD PROCESS
-Below describes how the “file-upload” process works: -
+Below describes how the “file-upload” process works.
+The process described below is recommended if the client aims to upload multiple file (clients that aim to only upload a single file and are not interested in routing can follow a different [process]()): -

 ### LIFE-CYCLE OF AN ENVELOPE - TODO insert link to state diagram

-#### Create an envelope
+#### 1. Create an envelope
 The first step is to create an envelope.
 The following endpoint is called and the envelope is created (an envelopeId is generated and returned in the responseHeader) : -

 - POST       /file-upload/envelopes